Georgia Septic Records Checklist

 Start with the county environmental health office that handles onsite sewage permits and soil review for the property.
 Use that first call to confirm the local process before you rely on a national rule of thumb.

 The most recent soil analysis or site review tied to the lot.
-Any existing septic permit, as-built sketch, or county repair record if the project is a replacement.
+Any existing septic permit, as-built sketch, county repair record, or county inspection note if the project is a replacement.
 Confirmation of current bedroom count and whether a garbage disposal is installed.
 Those records help confirm whether the low end of a quote is still realistic.

 A garbage disposal can push Georgia's likely tank band materially higher because the homeowner guide calls for a 50 percent larger tank.
 Water table depth, limiting layers, and usable drainfield area can erase a simple low-end replacement assumption.
 County process, excavation, and restoration scope often matter more than the tank number alone.
-County health department implementation and site conditions can still change the final system recommendation even when the homeowner guide examples look straightforward.
+Georgia still looks statewide from the homeowner guide, but the real workflow changes quickly once the county environmental health office and the county file are both identified.

 Garbage disposal is the clearest public statewide wrinkle because Georgia's homeowner guide says it requires a septic tank that is 50 percent larger.
 Final design, permit timing, and approval still need local verification.